Us with Salvini: Ideology

 The party's main campaign themes were Euroscepticism and a strong stance against illegal immigration.
 NcS embraced a very critical view of the European Union (EU), especially of the Euro, which Matteo Salvini once described a "crime against mankind".
 The party was also quite opposed to illegal immigration, which has emerged in 2012 as a serious problem for Italy, especially for the South.

 On economic issues, NcS supported flat tax, tax cuts, fiscal federalism, protectionism and, to some extent, agrarianism.
 On social issues, NcS opposed same-sex marriage and the EU's management of immigration, while it supported family values and the legalisation of brothels.
-In foreign policy NcS opposed the international embargo against Russia of 2014, and supported an economic opening to Eastern Europe and to countries of the Far East such as North Korea.
+In foreign policy NcS opposed the international sanctions against Russia of 2014, and supported an economic opening to Eastern Europe and to countries of the Far East such as North Korea.

 NcS's political positions were near to those of the French National Front and of the Dutch Party for Freedom.